gabriella-fleischman/gabriella-fleischman.github.io/_pages/blog.md

+15 August, 2024
+**Blog Post 9: Kinship structure**

+Ninety-two percent of respondents belong to the Chewa tribe, a traditionally matrilocal tribe.
+However, as my findings indicate, these traditional kinship structures are no longer universally followed.
+Indeed, in the listing survey, 45% of households that respondents visited were eligible for the study, meaning that they did not grow up in the village that they lived.
+Some of these women (13%) belong to the village -- meaning that the village takes ownership of them as members through their lineage, but they did not grow up in that village.
+Most women in this sample moved to their husband's home village (77%).

+Another 11% live in a village to which neither the respondent or her husband traditionally belong.
+Anecdotally, land scarcity is driving people to seek out areas with plentiful or cheap land.
+Indeed, low income is the strongest predictor of living in a village to which neither the respondent nor her husband belongs.
+Interestingly, religion is also a strong predictor -- women who belong to the largest churches in this area (Catholicism and the Church of Central African Presbytarian) are less likely to live in a village that is not a home village to either the husband or wife.
+This may be because churches are a common place to engage socially and find community in this setting.

+29 August, 2024
+**Blog Post 10: Intervention**

+Ninety-nine percent of women signed up for the Sharing List.
+Each Inviter sent an invitation to an average of 1.4 Invitees.
+The experiment created 1730 invitations across the whole sample, only 24 which were sent to someone from an Inviter’s baseline network.
+Aggregated, the study created 0.47 new invitations per person in the sample.

+I randomly varied the saturation of the treatment (proportion of Control participants relative to Inviters and Invitees) across geographic clusters.
+I defined geographic clusters using k-means clustering, an unsupervised learning technique that groups units according to similarities in latitude and longitude, because villages are very large in this setting (Poll, 2024).
+I specified two parameters in my algorithm: each cluster should have at least 20 people in it, and clusters should have 36 people each on average.
+This resulted in 97 clusters, where 44 clusters (719 Control participants) were randomized to low-saturation, and 53 clusters (688 Control participants) were randomized to high-saturation.
+To ensure that these clusters are a relevant unit for social networks, I evaluated how often network links were within the same cluster, using network links where both individuals in the link were in my sample.
+Both sides of a network link were within my sample for 9% of network links.
+Of these relationships, 76% were within-cluster.
+Although these clusters are not completely socially disconnected from one another, randomizing treatment saturation at the cluster level led some Control participants to randomly have more treated neighbors than others – and therefore, more treated women from their existing or potential social networks – to be a part of the intervention.

+I randomized half of the clusters to high-saturation, and half to low-saturation.
+In high treatment saturation villages, 13% of women were randomized to Control, 45% of women were randomized to be Invitees, and 55% were randomized to be Inviters.
+In low treatment saturation villages, 65% of women were randomized to Control, 20% to be Invitees, and 25% to be Inviters.
+I will estimate the treatment effect of the number of treatment participants within a certain radius (radius chosen to minimize the Schwarz BIC following Egger et al. (2022)), recentering the measure following Borusyak and Hull (2023) to purge it of bias from endogenous features.

+There was a 48% increase in the number of invitations sent and received through the treatment within 100 meters of Control participants in high-saturation geographic clusters relative to Control participants in low-saturation geographic clusters (1.4 invitations sent and 1.3 invitations received, versus 0.89 invitations sent and 0.93 invitations received).

+*I would like to thank Invest in Knowledge Initiative (IKI), the survey firm with whom I partnered to conduct this project.
+The IKI leadership provided invaluable assistance throughout the project.
+The project field staff conducted excellent fieldwork, including field project management, enrolling vendors, and survey enumeration.*

 **References**

 *Banerjee, A., et al. 2023.
 Depression and Loneliness among the Elderly in Low- and Middle-Income Countries.
 Journal of Economic Perspectives, 37(2): 179-202.*

+*Borusyak, Kirill, and Peter Hull.
+2023.
+“Non-Random Exposure to Exogenous Shocks.”
+Econometrica, 91(6): 2155-2185.*

 *Breza, E., A. Chandrasekhar, B. Golub, and A. Parvathaneni.
 2019.
 “Networks in economic development.”
 Oxford Review of Economics Policy, 34(4): 678-721.*

 *Chetty, Raj, et al. 2022.
 “Social capital I: measurement and associations with economic mobility.”
 Nature 608: 108-121.*

+*Egger, Dennis, Johannes Haushofer, Edward Miguel, Paul Niehuas, and Michael Walker.
+2022.
+“General Equilibrium Effects of Cash Transfers: Experimental Evidence from Kenya.”
+Econometrica, 90(6): 2603-2643.*

 *Murdock, George Peter.
 1967.
 Ethnographic Atlas.
 Pittsburgh: University of Pittsburgh Press.*

+*Poll, Moritz.
+2024.
+“Micro-enterprise saturation and poverty graduation at high frequency.”
+AEA RCT Registry.
+June 21. https://doi.org/10.1257/rct.11789-1.1*